csai-arc/cholec-mt-dssd/README.md

 ### Train:

 This package supports pascal voc and coco dataset formats.
-To initiate the training please use the below command.
+To initiate the training, please use the below command.

  > sh scripts/resnet101_mt_dssd320_voc0712_m2cai_single_gpu.sh